RP6502-OS

 int write(int fildes, const void *buf, unsigned count)

-Write count bytes from buffer to a file.
+Write count bytes from a buffer to a file.
 This is implemented in the compiler library as a series of calls to WRITE_XSTACK.

 Op code: